House of the Seven Lazy Brothers: History and architecture

 In 1924, Ludwig Roselius acquired a lease for a period of 60 years on the land on Böttcherstraße covering No. 15-19 and later also obtained permission to develop the old packhouses at No. 4-5.
 He persuaded the authorities to let him build a small colony of shops, studios and apartments there, drawing on North German architectural styles.
 Opposite the Paula Modersohn-Becker House, Runge and Scotland designed the long complex known as the HAG Haus (from the name of Roselius' company: Handels Aktien Gesellschaft).
 They included traditional North German features such as stepped gables, dormers and arcades.
 The only part of the building left after it was damaged in the war is the former Kaffee HAG coffee-tasting room.
 The remainder of the building was rebuilt based on the original style in 1954.

 The figures standing on the top of the gable overlooking the Schütting are the work of Aloys Röhr from Münster.
 The figures of the seven brothers looking proud and far from lazy are said to be a homage to Roselius's ideas.
-The building today is home to a tea shop, a toy shop and a gift shop.
+Today, the building is home to a tea shop, a toy shop, and a gift shop.